 The diagnostic tests most often used to detect ovarian cancer include:

-- A pelvic exam.
+- Pelvic exam.
 Your doctor will feel your lower abdomen and pelvis to check for changes to the size and shape of your ovaries and uterus.

 - Transvaginal ultrasound.
 This involves inserting an instrument into your vagina which uses sound waves to create a picture of the inside of your fallopian tubes, ovaries, and uterus.

 - CA-125 blood test.
-This test detects higher levels of a protein that is sometimes produced by tumors.
+This test detects higher levels of a protein sometimes produced by tumors.

-A delayed ovarian cancer diagnosis could endanger your life.
+A delayed ovarian cancer diagnosis could have an impact on your life.

 Self-advocacy isn’t always easy.
 It can be hard to talk about your symptoms, especially if you: